Hey there! I'm Amber

 So to answer the question… I am not in recovery, at least not in the traditional sense of the word.
 But, I’ve spent my life being around addiction and alcoholism, learning about addiction and alcoholism, and treating it.

-Amber is a Licensed Professional Counselor (LPC), Master Addiction Counselor (MAC), and a Licensed Professional Supervisor for both LPCs and CACs.
+Amber is a Licensed Professional Counselor (LPC), a Licensed Addiction Counselor (LAC), and a Master Addiction Counselor (MAC).
 She has been working with individuals and families struggling with addiction since 2004 and has worked as an inpatient counselor and in every level of outpatient care.
 She has a passion for the work she does and considers herself a “defense attorney” because she is able to see things from the addict’s point of view.